|

 I wanted to leave the wood as it was rather than paint it as it is in good condition (plus my grandfather was not a fan of painted wooden furniture!).

-I decided to pick a really bright and striking fabric so that it still ended up looking more modern even with the wood finish.
+I decided to pick a really bright and striking fabric so that it would still look more modern, even with the wood finish.

-When I first started I stapled on the fabric and cut of the excess as with the padding however that caused the fabric to pull.
-So then I started to fold the edge under and then staple it to the frame.
+When I first started, I stapled on the fabric and cut off the excess fabric, as with the padding.
+However, that caused the fabric to pull.
+So, I started to fold the edge under and then staple it to the chair frame.

-I stapled into the same spots/lines that the previous staples were located.
+I stapled into the same spots/lines where the previous staples were located.

 how to reupholster a dining chair - stapling on the fabric